pjtunstall/retro-raiders/README.md

 My reply: "There's no difference in when the aliens appear.
 All types are present at the beginning and as the game speeds up."

 iii.
-Why do the crabs need two have a 100% value specified while the other types only need 0% and 50%.
+Why do the crabs need to have a 100% value specified while the other types only need 0% and 50%.
 Initial attempts followed the more natural procedure of making all three animations consistent.
 Since there are two frames, it seemed natural to only specify 0% and 50%.
 I saw examples online of 0%, 50%, and 100% specified, but the 100% seemed superfluous.
 I was able to delete it on other animations, and on most of these, but the crabs were different.
 On ChatGPT's suggestion, I included a 100% which apparently serves the purpose of PREVENTING a third, un-asked-for frame from being displayed.

 I find it curious that the blobs were the anomaly in terms of time value and steps, but the crabs are the anomaly in terms of number of frames that need to be specified.